2016 NCAA Division I men's lacrosse tournament: Tournament overview

-The play-in games were played at campus sites on May 11.
-The first round games were played at campus sites on May 14 and 15.
+The play-in games were played at campus sites on May 11, while the first round games were played at campus sites on May 14 and 15.
 The quarterfinal games were played on May 21, 2016 at Brown Stadium in Providence, Rhode Island, and May 22, 2016 at Ohio Stadium in Columbus, Ohio.

 The semifinals were contested on May 28, 2016, and the championship on May 30, 2016.
 The semifinals and championship were held at Lincoln Financial Field in Philadelphia, and hosted by Drexel University.

 Schools from 10 conferences, the America East Conference, Atlantic Coast Conference (ACC), Big East Conference, Colonial Athletic Association (CAA), Big Ten Conference, Ivy League, Metro Atlantic Athletic Conference (MAAC), Northeast Conference (NEC), Patriot League, and Southern Conference (SoCon) received automatic bids into the tournament by winning their respective conference tournaments, leaving eight remaining at-large bids for top ranked teams.
 The top fourteen seeds were placed directly into the bracket, and the four lowest seeds met in play-in games to the Sweet 16.

 In the finals, Maryland was ahead by two goals with over seven minutes to play before Carolina tied the game.
 A potential game winning goal by Colin Heacock of Maryland went off the crossbar with just over a minute left in regulation.
 The game went into overtime where Kyle Bernlohr made a miracle save for Maryland, but the Terps were called for a one minute penalty on the play.
 On the man up, Michael Tagliaferri found Chris Cloutier uncovered at the top of the key, and he beat Bernlohr low for the winning goal.
 This was North Carolina's fifth national title.